aster-hu/blog/_posts/2020-06-18-MacOS Disk Utility.md

   Here is where things went wrong (again).
 I got the error:
   > Forced unmount of disk0 failed: at least one volume could not be unmounted

-- After the command line, I've been trying to unmount each one of the disks in the above list (there's 23 disks in total) and see if I can unmount disk0 - which is the one I'm struggling with - after that.
-No. No luck.
+- After the command line, I tried to unmount each one of the disks in the above list (there's 23 disks in total) and see if I can unmount disk0 after that.
+Nope.
+No luck.

 - Tried to put another command line `mount` to help identify what disks were actually mounted.
 Didn't find the issue.
-It doesn't look like desk0 has been using, as the system is booting from external drive.
+It doesn't look like disk0 has been using, as the system is booting from external drive.

 ### Now What?